-4 years old is an interesting age for choosing reading books!
-Most children in this age group are not reading independently though some may recognise a few simple words.
-In contrast other 4 year olds may only just be learning the letters of the alphabet.
+4 is an interesting age for choosing reading books!
+Most 4 year olds are not reading independently though some may recognise a few simple words.
+While others may only just be learning the letters of the alphabet.
 I had one each of with my boys – one picked up reading very quickly, one took a long time.

-Ha, ha I am really picky about the books I read aloud to my kids.
-I want to enjoy the story I am reading too!!
-I also believe the best books will get read again and again.
-So here are a few simple rules I have for choosing books…
+First, the rules!
+I am really picky about the books I read with my kids.
+I want to enjoy the story too!!
+I also believe that really good books will be fun to read again and again.

 I don’t read books about mythical monsters because I might have trouble sleeping.
 Or fairies!!
 For the same reason.
-(It might sound strange but a few of us are highly sensitive in our family and strong emotions – sadness, aggression, suspense affect us too much to be enjoyable reading!)
+It might sound strange but a few of us are highly sensitive in our family and strong emotions – sadness, aggression, suspense affect us too much to be enjoyable reading!

-- The print has to be big enough for me to comfortably read.
+The print has to be big enough for me to comfortably read.
 No squinting here!

-- I prefer books that have less words to read for my own benefit and theirs.
+I prefer books that have less words to read for my own benefit and theirs.
 Now days my kids will reassure me with “Look Mum, there’s not a lot of words in the book even though it has 50 pages!”

-- The book has to have a story line and one that I find interesting to read.
+The book has to have a story line and one that I find interesting to read.
 So Pokemon, Minecraft, Ninjago and an Encylopedia of dinosaurs, do not count!

 10 Best Books For 4 Year Olds

 It has lasted several years in our household and still gets requested again.
 My 3 year old was even able to impress visiting family members with his early reading skills.
-Though really he had only just memorised the words from hearing it so often.
+Though really, he had just memorized the words from hearing it so often.

 This book is about a snail that gets bored with living life on a small rock and joins a whale to travel the oceans.
-I originally got The Snail and The Whale for one of my kids’ birthdays or one Christmas.
+I originally got The Snail and The Whale for one of my kids’ birthdays.
 It has now ended up being on our regular family reading list.